 Lights would go on and off by themselves.

-When the maids would come in to clean the room, they would find the water running in the shower.
-Apparently, Walter likes the shower.
-Being a third class passenger, he would’ve had to go down the hall to group showers.
+When the maids would come in to clean, they would find the water running in the shower.
+Apparently, Walter likes the private shower.

 The Room next to B340

-One couple was terrified when an unseen presence came through the wall from room B340 pulled off their covers and turned on the lights.
-Perhaps they were too noisy or were bothering Walter.
-Third class room walls were probably pretty thin.
+One couple was terrified when an unseen presence came through the wall from room B340, pulled off their covers, and turned on the lights.
+Perhaps they had been too noisy or were bothering Walter.
+Third-class room walls are probably pretty thin.

 There is a lot of hard evidence that backs up the many experiences of the staff, guests and paranormal investigators.

-YouTube audio recording: Queen Mary Pool little girl ghost says “Cornelia, you found me.”
+On a YouTube audio recording, the Queen Mary Pool little girl ghost says “Cornelia, you found me.”

-During a group investigation hosted by 3:00am Paranormal Dave Harvey caught this incredible EVP.
-Present at the group investigation was Joe and Rebecca Mendoza, Liz & James Johnson, Joe and Vici Ruffulo and members of East Valley Paranormal.
+During a group investigation hosted by 3:00am Paranormal, Dave Harvey caught this incredible EVP.
+Present at the group investigation were Joe and Rebecca Mendoza, Liz and James Johnson, Joe and Vici Ruffulo, and members of another group, East Valley Paranormal.

-At one point Cornelia, Liz and Vici started playing “hide and seek” with the little ghost girls in order to try and elicit some sort of response and indeed they did.
-As you can clearly hear one of the little girls exclaim “Cornelia, you found me.”
-This is one of the best class A EVPs I have heard.
+At one point Cornelia, Liz and Vici started playing “hide and seek” with the little ghost girls in order to try and elicit some sort of response, and indeed they did.
+You can clearly hear one of the little girls exclaim “Cornelia, you found me.”
+This is one of the best EVPs I have heard.
 Great catch Dave.

 Paranormal investigator, Bob Davis posted three compelling EVPs caught in the first class swimming pool, of a little girl, Jackie, which is hard evidence that backs up the experiences of witnesses who have seen a little girl.

-YouTube audio recording: The Queen Mary’s Jackie the Talking Ghost Child calling for her Mommy
+On a YouTube audio recording, the Queen Mary’s Jackie the Talking Ghost Child calls for her Mommy.